Building content that keeps working — even as the rules change.

 Content systems

-I design content to function as a system, not a collection of standalone pages.
-That includes information architecture, internal linking, standards, and maintenance practices that keep content coherent and useful over time.
+I design content to function as a system, not a pile of pages.

 Product alignment

-Content is most effective when it reflects how a product actually works.
-I collaborate closely with product, design, and engineering teams to ensure content supports onboarding, education, and real-world usage.
+I collaborate closely with product, design, and engineering to make sure content supports onboarding, education, and real-world usage — so it feels integrated, not bolted on.

 Adaptation & iteration